|

 care to go.

-Currents are not unusual offshore.
-It's usually a good idea to
+offshore.
+It's usually a good idea to keep your discipline in

-keep your discipline in coming back up the anchor line.
+coming back up the anchor line.
+Carrying a safety sausage or

 The Jacksonville area has some natural limestone offshore ledges.